Obedience is the requirement for answered prayer

 Again, hard words to hear but I couldn’t agree more.
 I read a chapter or two every day from the Old Testament in conjunction with my other Bible reading.
 If there is one word that is prominent and one idea that continues to be a constant theme, it is that of obedience.

-Therefore, it can be confidently said, based on scripture, that God places a great emphasis on obedience.
+Therefore, it can be confidently said, based on scripture, that God places a great emphasis on obedience for answered prayer.
 Every disastrous outcome in scripture is always tied to disobedience.

 However, the question then becomes, do we always know when we are being disobedient?